-If you've come looking for water and a little more of a challenge, then take up the Cabin Creek Trail, a 2-mile loop, just west of the Massie Gap hub.
+If you've come looking for water and a little more of a challenge, then hike the Cabin Creek Trail, a 2-mile loop, just west of Grayson Highlands State Park's Massie Gap hub.
 An enchanting green tunnel of rhododendron greets you through first stretch giving way to a rolling trail over fern embanked slopes and the streams run with stocked brown and wild rainbow trout.

 The payoff at mid-way point are the tiered waterfalls which offer a lot of opportunity for bouldering, cooling off, or some fun water play.

-Big Pinnacle and Little Pinnacle Trail - Magnificent Summit Overlooks
+Big Pinnacle and Little Pinnacle Trail - Magnificent Grayson Highlands Summit Overlooks

 After the short descent from the top the trail breaks east which takes you another half-mile up to Little Pinnacle (5,089 feet) and eventually the visitor center.
 You know you are getting close to the second stop at Little Pinnacle when the towering oak and pine forest dramatically give way to lower growth as you begin heading above the tree line.